-- Once in the directory, look for the following folder “MicrosoftEdge_8wekyb3d8bbwe”.
+- Once in the directory, look for the following folder: “MicrosoftEdge_8wekyb3d8bbwe.

 - Right-click on the folder and select Properties.

-- Once in the properties, follow this tutorial to take ownership of the folder.
+- Once in the properties, follow this tutorial to take ownership of the folder

 - Rename the folder to “MicrosoftEdge_8wekyb3d8bbwe_OLD”.
-You can rename it to anything but make sure to add text after the original folder name in case you want to activate Edge again.
+You can rename it to anything, but make sure to add text after the original folder name in case you want to activate Edge again.

 - Restart your computer and check if Edge is still enabled.

-Solution 2: Changing Default Browser
+Solution 2: Change the Default Browser.

-1. Go to Settings by clicking on the Start menu icon and selecting the Settings from the list.
+1. Go to Settings by clicking on the Start menu icon and selecting Settings from the list.

-2. Inside the settings, Click on System and select the Default apps option from the left pane located at the second last position in the list.
+2. Within the settings, click on ‘System‘ and select the ‘Default apps‘ option from the left pane, located at the second-to-last position in the list.

-Solution 3: Removing Microsoft Edge using Registry
+Solution 3: Remove Microsoft Edge Using the Registry.

-This method above technically changes the default browsers to avoid edge interference.
-However; if you would like to completely delete Edge; (which we wouldn’t recommend) reason being Edge is a trust User-Interface app and a core part of Windows 10.
-Therefore; it cannot be removed by the traditional methods.
-And since you’ve changed your default browsers; it wouldn’t interfere anyway; but if you would still like to continue then process with the steps below.
+The method above technically changes the default browser to avoid Edge interference.
+However, if you would like to completely delete Edge (which we do not recommend) the reason being that Edge is a trusted User-Interface app and a core part of Windows 10.
+Therefore, it cannot be removed by traditional methods.
+Since you’ve changed your default browser, it won’t interfere anyway.
+But if you would still like to continue, proceed with the steps below.

 Get-AppxPackage Microsoft.MicrosoftEdge_20.10240.16384.0_neutral__8wekyb3d8bbwe | Remove-AppxPackage